clauds-clauds/ai-dungeon-browser-extension/README.md

 **Note: Firefox only has the option to add temporary add-ons, so you'd have to re-add `Dungeon Extension` every time you close and reopen Firefox.**

+**EDIT: SOME OF THE STUFF I WROTE DOWN BELOW HAS ALREADY BECOME OUTDATED.
+I WILL UPDATE THIS WHOLE THING WHEN I'VE GOT THE TIME.
+THANKS!**

 ## Chrome
 1. Download and unpack one of the releases from the side-bar.
 2. Navigate to the search bar.